jeremyharris/cacher/README.md

 ## How it works

-Cacher caches the query results under the cache configuration's path.
-The default path is `CACHE.'cacher'`.
-It also differentiates between datasources, so a cache file for your a Post model using your default datasource would store under `app/tmp/cache/cacher/cacher_default_post_[hash]`.

-It does this by intercepting any find query and changing the datasource to one that handle's the database read.
-Your datasource is reset after the read is complete.
+Cacher intercepts any find query and temporarily changes the datasource to one that handle's checking the cache..

 You can always disable Cacher by using `Behavior::detach()` or `Behavior::disable()`.